zencoh/CNMsolutions/README.md

 # CNMsolutions

 work in progress app for CNM Solutions, working on wireframe and ER diagram for database.
 Need to talk to client about both schematics.
-Probably want to work on this in free time
+Probably want to work on this in free time.
+Need to find images or taken them myself for the homepage.